athena12341235/Project1/README.md

      - Otherwise, there is an existing `review_polarity_clean.csv` file in the `DATA` folder ready for use.
   4. **Run model scripts**
      - Navigate to the `SCRIPTS` folder.
      - Each script corresponds to a model (ex: Logistic Regression, SVM, Naive Bayes).
-Run each script in order of their postfix numbers.
+Run each script in order of their prefix numbers.
 Note: The models are indepenent, so order does not matter, but we have numbered the files to mirror our process.
   5. **Download and view outputs**
      - Confusion matrix images (ex: `svm_cm.png`, `mlp_cm.png`) need to be saved manually after running the scripts.